ethersphere/swarm-docs/sw^3/storage.rst

 Secondly, since availability of a storer node cannot always be guaranteed, getting receipts back from storers may incur indefinite delays.
 The owner (who submits the request) needs a receipt that can be used for litigation later.
 If this receipt needs to come from the storer, then the process requires an entire roundtrip.

 Furthermore, deciding on storers at the time the promise is made has a major drawback.
 If the storage period is long enough the network may grow and new registered nodes come online in the proximity of the chunk.
 It can happen that routing at retrieval will bypass this storer.
-Though syncing makes sure that even in these cases the chunk is passed along and reaches theclosest nodes, their accountability regarding this old chunk cannot be guaranteed without further complications.
+Though syncing makes sure that even in these cases the chunk is passed along and reaches the closest nodes, their accountability regarding this old chunk cannot be guaranteed without further complications.

 To summarize, explicit transparent contracts between owner and storer necessitate forwarding back receipts which has the following caveats: